 We enjoy the ‘making’ of buildings: crafting light, space and form to create memorable and functioning places.
 We continually explore new developments in the technology of materials and, whether working with traditional craftsmen or design subcontractors, we believe strongly in creative collaboration.

 Modelmaking plays an important role in design development at FCBStudios, and the relationship between the studio and workshop environment is considered integral to the design process.
 The practice has workshops across its studios, providing state of the art facilities accessible to all.

-The success of our work is dependent on creative collaboration, both internally within our open studio culture and externally with our clients, consultants and contractors.
+A collaborative multidisciplinary shared way of working is the key to successful projects, both internally within our open studio culture and externally with our clients, consultants and contractors.
 We actively work with wider stakeholders as participants, not only to ensure practicality and economy but to ensure we produce designs that are owned and loved.